netdata/learn/docs/agent/terms-of-use.md

 ## 6. Content Supplied by You

-Your responsibility: You represent, warrant, and agree that no Content posted or otherwise shared by you on or through any of the Services (“Your Content”), violates or infringes upon the rights of any third party, including copyright, trademark, privacy, publicity, or other personal or proprietary rights, breaches or conflicts with any obligation, such as a confidentiality obligation, or contains libelous, defamatory, or otherwise unlawful material.
+Your responsibility: You represent, warrant, and agree that no Content posted or otherwise shared by you on or through any of the Services (âYour Contentâ), violates or infringes upon the rights of any third party, including copyright, trademark, privacy, publicity, or other personal or proprietary rights, breaches or conflicts with any obligation, such as a confidentiality obligation, or contains libelous, defamatory, or otherwise unlawful material.

 Licensing Your Content: You retain any copyright that you may have in Your Content.
 You hereby agree that Your Content: (a) is hereby licensed under the CC Attribution 4.0 License and may be used under the terms of that license or any later version of a CC Attribution License, or (b) is in the public domain (such as Content that is not copyrightable or Content you make available under CC0), or (c) if not owned by you, (i) is available under a CC Attribution 4.0 License or (ii) is a media file that is available under any CC license or that you are authorized by law to post or share through any of the Services, such as under the fair use doctrine, and that is prominently marked as being subject to third party copyright.
 All of Your Content must be appropriately marked with licensing (or other permission status such as fair use) and attribution information.